Volevach/meta-iot2000/meta-iot2000-work/README.md

-This README file contains information on building the meta-iot2000-example.
+This README file contains information on building the meta-iot2000-work.

+This is a fork of the original meta-iot-example image

 Dependencies
 ============